-From 1 January, 2015 no probationary period may be agreed in employment contracts with a duration of up to six months.

-In all other cases, a probationary period of up to two months may be agreed.
+Except for an employment contract with a duration of up to six months, a probationary period of up to two months may be agreed.
 The duration of the employment contract does not affect this.

 During the probationary period you and your employer can terminate the employment contract without notice and/or without observing a notice period.